Palash90/site-assets/target/blogs/tab-viewer-journey/part-1.md

 Two functions and about 80 lines of regex.
 But those 80 lines make the difference between "what did I just type?" and "oh, I see, the quarter note is missing on beat 3."

-Although I am the only one using it and may be would always be the only one using it.
-Still it feels to put a logical end.
+Although I am the only one using it and may be, I would always be the only one using it.
+Still it feels to put a logical end to anything I start.

 ## The Inventory